deemp/flakes/templates/codium/haskell-simple/README.md

 - `VSCodium` with extensions and executables for `Haskell`.
 - A sample `Haskell` project.

-Feel free to remove the `VSCodium`-related `Nix` code and whatever you want!

 ## Prerequisites

 - NixOS wiki - [Haskell](https://nixos.wiki/wiki/Haskell)